Random matrices: Universal properties

-Let us then consider the \textbf{connected two-point function} in the large $N$ limit,
+Let us then consider the connected two-point function in the large $N$ limit,

-In many cases, this two-point function has a finite $N \to \infty$ limit, which is given in terms of the eigenvalue density by a universal formula.
-More specifically, the two-point function only depends on the complex structure of the spectral curve, and not on its ($V$-dependent) embedding into $\mathbb C\times \mathbb C$.
+In many cases, this limit exists as a weak limit, and is an algebraic function.
+More specifically, as we will see in Chapters \ref{chap:SaddlePoint} and \ref{chap:LoopEq}, in the algebraic geometry language, $\bar{\rho}_2 (x_1,x_2)$ is the fundamental second kind differential on the spectral curve.
+This only depends on the complex structure of the spectral curve, and not on its ($V$-dependent) immersion into $\mathbb C\times \mathbb C$.
 In this sense, the two-point function is a universal quantity.